salihozsoy33/GetingAndCleaningData/Codebook.md

-This code book that describes the variables, the data, and any transformations or work that you performed to clean up the data
+This code book that describes the variables, the data, and any transformations or work that performed to clean up the data

 Step 1: "Merges the training and the test sets to create one data set."